DSD-PIrates/DSD-PIrates.github.io/project/RA/SRS for Users.md

   GUI changes into model mode

-- (16) Case:ResetModel
+- (16) Case: ResetModel

   **Brief Introduction**

-  GUI requests Server to change the model of the user to initial model, whether the model of user is initial model or not.
+  GUI requests to change the model of the user to initial model, whether the model of user is initial model or not.

   **Actors**